Cook4986/Longhand/README.md

 ["First year of Astounding Stories (now Analog) sci-fi magazine"](https://sketchfab.com/HarvardLibrary/collections/astounding-stories-1930-5eeb4b0a8ce34d38b44a1460f08fc953)

 ### Usage
 Customize "declarations" and "input/output" lines in the [Longhand_notebook.ipynb](https://github.com/Cook4986/Longhand/blob/main/Longhand_notebook.ipynb) to generate "objects" documents in the target working directory.
 The notebook concludes with a terminal command that will launch Blender and run the first of three Blender Python ("bpy") scripts, [Longhand_downloader.py](https://github.com/Cook4986/Longhand/blob/main/Longhand_downloader.py).
-Once the Blender GUI launches, and the scene is populated with 3D models from the objects.txt doc, use [the Blender text editor](https://docs.blender.org/manual/en/2.79/editors/text_editor.html) run the [Longhand_aligner.py](https://github.com/Cook4986/Longhand/blob/main/Longhand_aligner.py) and [Longhand_exporter.py](https://github.com/Cook4986/Longhand/blob/main/Longhand_exporter.py), in sequence, to generate a binarized [.GLB](https://en.wikipedia.org/wiki/GlTF) file, which includes model textures and can be uploaded to one of many avaialble metaverse creation tools (Hubs, Spatial, Frame, etc.) as a multi-user virtual environment to support for virtual exploration by distributed teams of digital humanists.
+Once the Blender GUI launches, and the scene is populated with 3D models from the objects.txt doc, use [the Blender text editor](https://docs.blender.org/manual/en/2.79/editors/text_editor.html) run the [Longhand_aligner.py](https://github.com/Cook4986/Longhand/blob/main/Longhand_aligner.py) and [Longhand_exporter.py](https://github.com/Cook4986/Longhand/blob/main/Longhand_exporter.py), in sequence, to generate a binarized [.GLB](https://en.wikipedia.org/wiki/GlTF) file, which includes model textures.

 #### Usage Notes:
 * Lists, inventories, genre fiction, and recipes are all ideal content for Longhand visualization as they aren't centered on inherently ambiguous language.
 Conversely, emotionally grounded literature and fiction (for example) is inherently ambiguous with regards to visual comprehension.
 These materials may benefit from a (now-deprecated) named entity recognition (NER) branch of Longhand.